-- Select Connect.
-You can also use the Win+K keyboard shortcut to access the connect page directly.
+- Select “Connect.”
+You can also use the “Win+K” keyboard shortcut to access the connect page directly.

-- If the mirrored screen is too small you may need to change the resolution on your laptop.
-To do this you will need to right-click on your desktop, then select Graphics Properties.
-The menu you see may look different depending on the model of your laptop, but you should see a Display option.
-Select this and you should be able to change your resolution to 1280 x 720.
+- If the mirrored screen is too small, you may need to change the resolution on your PC.
+Right-click on your desktop, then select “Graphics Properties.”
+The menu you see may look different depending on the model of your laptop but click on the “Display” option, and you should be able to change your resolution to 1280 x 720.

 Plex allows users to share content between the Amazon Firestick, PC, and other devices.
 You can use Plex to mirror your favorite content between devices.